The Reptile House E.P.

 The Reptile House E.P. is the second independent EP by the Sisters of Mercy, released on 12" vinyl in May 1983 on the band's own label, Merciful Release.
 The EP was never released as a stand-alone CD, but was included on the Some Girls Wander by Mistake collection.

 The EP was the band's second release in the US, issued by Brain Eater Records (of Island Park, New York) on 10 July 1983.
 Brain Eater had previously issued the band's "Alice" EP earlier that year.
+The EP was rereleased on vinyl on April 22, 2023 (Record Store Day).